 We are available 24/7.
 Our homecare process is very flexible and customized to our clients’ needs.
 The below steps are representative of how our homecare services work:

 Individualized Service Plans

-All of our clients and their families will receive a Care Manager.
-The Care Manager will coordinate your loved one’s care and stay by your family’s side throughout the duration of service.
-You will have the ability to contact your Care Manager whenever you have questions, concerns, or just want to check in.
-Our Care Managers will serve as liaison to our clients, their families, our caregivers, and all others involved in your loved one’s care.
+All Unicity clients and families are supported by an experienced, empathetic care manager, who coordinates your loved one’s care and stays by your family’s side throughout the duration of service.
+Reach out to your care manager whenever you have questions, concerns, or just want to check in.
+Our care managers serve as liaison to our clients, their families, our caregivers, and all others involved in your loved one’s care.

-One of our Registered Nurses, under the supervision of our Director of Nursing, will come to your loved one’s residence to perform a thorough initial care assessment.
-The nurse will conduct a physical assessment, a personality assessment, a home safety evaluation, and will review the medications.
-Should the client have any type of cognitive impairment, such as Alzheimer’s disease, our Registered Nurse will administer a mental status assessment, which includes Folstein’s Mini-Mental State Exam.
-Both our Registered Nurses and Care Managers will make sure that our clients and their family members feel comfortable and confident during the assessment process.
+One of our registered nurses, under the supervision of our director of nursing, will come to your loved one’s residence to perform a thorough initial care assessment.
+The nurse will conduct a physical assessment, a personality assessment, a home safety evaluation, and medication review.
+Should the client have any type of cognitive impairment, such as Alzheimer’s disease, our registered nurse will administer a mental status assessment, which includes Folstein’s Mini-Mental State Exam.
+Our registered nurses and care managers will make sure that our clients and their family members feel comfortable and confident during the assessment process.

 We know that a team approach works best when everyone is informed, and we are proud to be a vital part of each client’s care team.
-We will stay in close touch with all members of the care team, including your loved one’s physicians, geriatric care managers, attorneys, financial advisors, physical or occupational therapists, etc.
+We will stay in close touch with all members of the care team, including your loved one’s physicians, geriatric care manager, attorney, financial advisor, physical or occupational therapist and other professionals.

-We want our clients and their families to know that we are here to listen, advise, and do whatever we can to ensure each client receives the highest level of quality care.
+We are here to listen, advise and do whatever we can to ensure each client receives the highest level of quality care.